Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Linux-Notes.md

 42. Check cpu usage for a process - `ps aux` or `top`
 43. check if process is running - `ps -ef | grep -i httpd`
 44. How to kill a process - `kill -9 pid`
-45. What is Kernel: Kernel is the core component between hardware and the process, it is like a middleware which is responsible for communication.
+45. What is Kernel: Kernel is the core component between hardware and the process, it is like a `middleware which is responsible for communication.`
 46. Search a word in file and replace it in entire file:
     1. `sed` command is used to replace the word in entire file
-    2. `sed 's/MAINTAINCE_ENABLED/MAINTAINCE_DISABLED/g' config.cfg`
+    2. `sed -i.bak 's/MAINTAINCE_ENABLED/MAINTAINCE_DISABLED/g' config.cfg`
 47. FTP Command is used for: To exchange the file to and from a remote computer.
 48. How to setup alias : `vim .bashrc` file and set the alias
 49. Default Ports: